 Medical Assistance Service Dogs

-▢ Reassure during medical crisis
+▢ Reassuring the handler during medical crisis

-▢ Stay with until help arrives
+▢ Staying with the owner until help arrives for safety and comfort

-▢ Wake handler
+▢ Waking the handler

 service dog medical assistance golden retriever